ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 "dialogue sections" of the source text with an active runtime component, the "director", implemented with a new kit, `DialogueKit`.

-This proposal was redrafted at the end of September 2022 in the light of experience.
-All functionality here is implemented in draft on the `master` branch of the repository, unless otherwise noted.
+This proposal was redrafted in early October 2022 in the light of experience.
+Unless otherwise noted, all functionality here is implemented in draft on the `master` branch of the repository, but not in any release branch as yet.

 ## Motivation